usds/justice40-tool/docs/decisions/0004-client-side-framework.md

 ## Decision Drivers <!-- optional -->

-- Default to open
+- **Default to open** - Choose open source technology in our stack.
-- Team skills and capacity
+- **Team skills and capacity** - Most of the team has React experience.
-- Ease of implementation
+- **Ease of implementation** - We're looking for significant community support and a shallow learning curve.
+- **Skills of our community** - Our open source community as well as potential collaborators in federal government are likely to have experience with Python and JavaScript, so we're not strongly considering options outside of these ecosystems.
-- Can support following features:
+- **Can support following features:**
   - USWDS integration
   - Content management by nontechnical team member, such as with Markdown files or integration with a headless CMS
   - Solid accessibility support